susmoyd21/SCTMC_Encoder/README.md

 They can be done in the GUI under the 'Options' section or through command-line as well details of which can be found at: https://www.prismmodelchecker.org/manual/ConfiguringPRISM/SolutionMethodsAndOptions

-All snippets above assumes that the model and the property are in the same directory (Step 4 was followed), i.e., the prism bin and the output result is also saved at the same directory.
+All snippets above assumes that the model and the property are in the same directory, i.e., the prism bin and the output result is also saved at the same directory.
 If that is not the case, this can be alternately done as follows:

 ./prism ~/path-to-directory/Court_room.prism ~/path-to-directory/property.props